Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Close Up of Mantis King GT Tire

 Because of the GT’s suspension supremacy, it would be easy to forget everything else that contributes to your ride comfort.
-Truth is, this is one scooter that is geared from top to bottom to leave riders drooling.
-It’s clear how hard Kaabo has worked to get this one right, and the build quality speaks for itself.
+Truth is, this is one scooter that is geared from top to bottom to leave you drooling.
+From having tested and given the scooter a close inspection, it’s clear how hard Kaabo has worked to get this one right.
+The build quality speaks for itself.

 Mantis King GT Deck

 The handlebars – all 26 inches of them – deliver a level of handling that makes the GT incredibly agile for such a hulking scooter.
 Supplementing this aura of control is the spacious, grippy deck and kickplate that allow you to find the perfect riding position and lean in for a more aggressive riding style.
-The newly designed rock-solid stem locking lever further elevates the GT’s build quality credentials.
-Add in the built-in steering damping, and what you’re left with is an exhibition of electric scooter excellence.
+The newly designed rock-solid stem locking lever further elevates the GT’s reliable build.

 Mantis King GT Folding Mechanism

-Ah yes, and let's not forget speed.
-The GT has loads of it.
+Let's not forget to cover it's power credentials.
 The dual 1100W motors deliver a velocity of up to 43 mph, while two 30A Sine Wave controllers keep the lightning-quick acceleration smooth, letting you remain upright without being thrown off the back.

 Mantis King GT Hybrid Tire